joshlsastro/stories/README.md

 # stories

 This repository contains fictional stories that I have written.
+I recommend starting with World_Basics.pdf.

 &copy; 2020 joshlsastro